-Nmap Cheat Sheet 2023: All the Commands, Flags & Switches
+Nmap Cheat Sheet 2024: All the Commands & Flags

 The one downside to a tool as robust and powerful as Nmap is remembering so many commands.
 Even many seasoned industry professionals fail to make the most of Nmap simply because keeping track of all its flags can prove such a challenge.